Overblade/overblade-cpp-guide/basic-concepts/arithmetic_operators.md

 - Assignments: `=`, `+=`, `-=`, `*=`, `/=`, `%=`
 - Parentheses: `()`

-There a couple more which are a bit difficult to explain without knowing some other basics first.
+There are a couple more which are a bit difficult to explain without knowing some other basics first.

 ## Exercises